Brief closes seed round led by EPIC Ventures. Read the announcement.

 As a result, you walk into every meeting reloading what you already knew.
 You revisit decisions because the rationale is buried somewhere.
 You miss follow-ups not because you forgot, but because no system remembered for you.

-This is not a personal failure.
-It is a design failure of the modern work stack.
+This is not an executive performance problem.
+It is a structural failure of the modern productivity stack.

 The information exists.
 The context does not.